starlight-26/asphalt-art-project/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

    - If I had the opportunity to change something about my project, I would try to do the 32 x 32 canvas in order to get the extra credit points.
+I would also choose a more complicated design for my project.